-I. Background
+I. BACKGROUND

 The "Resolution Project" began in August 2009, in the midst of the financial crisis, to consider how best to deal with the failure of major financial institutions.
-The members of the group, assembled from institutions across the country, were Andrew Crockett, Darrell Duffie, Richard Herring, Thomas Jackson, William Kroener, Kenneth Scott (chair), George Shultz, Kimberly Summe and John Taylor, later joined by David Skeel1.
-A number of meetings and discussions led to papers and then a conference in December 2009, followed by a book: Ending Government Bailouts (K. Scott, G. Shultz & J. Taylor, eds.
-2010).
+The members of the group, assembled from institutions across the country, were Andrew Crockett, Darrell Duffie, Richard Herring, Thomas Jackson, William Kroener, Kenneth Scott (chair), George Shultz, Kimberly Summe, and John Taylor, later joined by David Skeel.1 A number of meetings and discussions led to papers and then a conference in December 2009, followed by a book: Ending Government Bailouts as We Know Them.2